 Value For Money

-We recognise the importance of acheiving value for money in everything we do, and report on this to our tenants in September each year in our How We're Doing booklet.
-The relevant extract can be found below.
+We recognise the importance of acheiving value for money in everything we do, and report on this to our tenants each year through Performance 365.
+The Value for Money section is option 13.